hillaryAHR/LIB-201/mapping.md

 * Are there themes, ranges of time, or other patterns that I want to highlight among my sources?
 (Example: you can group things by local v. national event, or tag certain events with a theme, like "desegregation" or "New Deal.")

 ### Check-in
-Answer the questions above, and provide a sketch of your timeline in the <a href="https://muw.instructure.com/courses/16930/quizzes/67494">2.Mapping check-in</a>.
-(For HO 303 students only.)
+Answer the questions above, and provide a sketch of your timeline in the <a href="https://muw.instructure.com/courses/19030/quizzes/77712">2.Timeline check-in</a>.

 ## Timeline tools: TimelineJS
 Like any project, there are a myriad of tools that you can use.
 Palladio (our tool for the Network Analysis), for instance, has timeline options!
 For this lesson, we are going to use <a href="https://timeline.knightlab.com/">TimelineJS</a>, a template-based story-telling tool developed by Northwestern University's Knight Lab.